seong-jean/IIT6028/HW1/Homework1.md

     </table>
 </p>

-Finally, i apply compression to the image in several values.
+Finally, I apply compression to the image in several values.
 Compression ratio of each is as follow:

 Original File(.PNG) : 16,654,094 Byte